Skip to main content

 College Planning steps are highlighted.

-Study Hard!
+Study hard!
 Build good study habits to keep your grades in tip-top shape.
+Organize your time and set up a dedicated area in which you can learn without distractions.

 Save money.
-Sign up for a college savings account from Oklahoma's 529 college savings plan (OK4Saving.orgnew_window) or continue to add money to an existing account.
+Sign up for a college savings account from Oklahoma's 529 college savings plan (Oklahoma529.com ) or continue to add money to an existing account.
 It's generally best to keep most savings in your parents' name.

 Apply for Oklahoma's Promise!
-If you didn't apply in eighth grade, visit OKpromise.orgnew_window to sign up for this scholarship program.
+If you didn't apply in eighth grade, visit OKpromise.org for program requirements and the online application.

 Check it out.
 Find out about college entrance requirements for the schools you're interested in.